|Santiago, Valparaiso, and Chilean wineries|

 Date: November 27th - December 2nd, 2015

 We flew out of LAX Friday around 1pm and landed in Houston around 6pm.
 This flight (as well as the return leg to LAX) was on a 787.
-We flew on a Dreamliner to Japan, but I was surprised that United flies this large plane (it has 3 rows of seats in economy) for domestic routes.
+We flew on a Dreamliner to Japan, but I was surprised that United flies this large plane (it has 3x3 seating in economy) for domestic routes.
 The flight to Santiago left around 9pm on a smaller 757, giving us some 3 hours to relax.
 This leg was 9.5 hours long, but since it was overnight, it went by fast.
-The food in economy was very good; I had a veggie lasagne.
+The food in economy was very good; I had a veggie lasagna.

 Next we arrived in Valparaiso.
 Here we stayed in the Sutherland House.
 I booked this hotel about 5 days prior to our arrival, part of our last-minute planning (the whole trip was quite last minute!).
 Later on, somebody told us that they always try to stay here but find it always fully booked, so I guess we got lucky.
 This small boutique hotel has very good reviews on Trip Advisor, which is how we found it.
 It was a very nice place.
 Valparaiso is insanely steep, and full of tiny blind streets that Google maps led us into on the way to this hotel.
 Sandra did a great job navigating this maze and dealing with reversing down steep streets until finding a small patch of dirt where to make a U-turn.
 After checking in, we set off on foot to explore the town and it's many colorful murals.
 That evening we had dinner in Oda Pacifico, per hotel recommendation.
 Nice place, with great view and delicious pisco sour.